Rekihyt/Sifu/notes.md

   if that submatch doesn't match itself.
 This is equivalent to using false with an implication in classical logic.
 The proof, and therefore program is valid.

-- Computation must flow upwards for streaming execution
+- Computation must be _bounded_ upwards for streaming execution, but should _flow_ from the pattern's top to the current location
 - Patterns of differing length are fine: the lowest index, followed by longest match is chosen greedily
 - Nesting _does not_ reset the current index (otherwise infinite loops are